SymfonyCasts/symfony5/sfcasts/ep1/webpack-encore-usage.md

 running in the background.

 Let's do the same thing for our custom JavaScript.
-Open `question_show.js` and, instead of having a page-specific JavaScript - where we only include this on our "show" page, to keep things simple, I'm going to put this into the new `app.js`, which is loaded on *every* page.
+Open `question_show.js` and, instead of having a page-specific JavaScript file - where we only include this on our "show" page - to keep things simple, I'm going to put this into the new `app.js`, which is loaded on *every* page.

 Then go delete the `public/js/` directory entirely... and `public/css/`.
 Also open up `templates/question/show.html.twig` and, at the bottom, remove the old script tag.

+With any luck, Encore *already* rebuilt my `app.js`.
+So if we click to view a question - I'll refresh just to be safe - and... click the vote icons.
+Yes!
+This still works.

 ## Installing & Importing Outside Libraries (jQuery)

-Now that we're using Encore, there are some *really* cool things you can do.
+Now that we're using Encore, there are some *really* cool things we can do.
-Here's one: instead of linking to a CDN or download jQuery directly into your project and committing it, we can *require* jQuery and install it into our `node_modules/` directory... which is *exactly* how we're used to doing things in PHP: third-party libraries live inside `vendor/`.
+Here's one: instead of linking to a CDN or downloading jQuery directly into our project and committing it, we can *require* jQuery and install it into our `node_modules/` directory... which is *exactly* how we're used to doing things in PHP: we install third-party libraries into `vendor/` instead of downloading them manually.

 To do that, open a new terminal tab and run: